simoncozens/unicopedia-plus/README.md

     - `Yasuoka`: characters drawn from the "Variants table for Unicode" data file <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z">UniVariants.txt</a> provided by Prof. <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/">Kōichi Yasuoka</a>
 - Click the <kbd>Save...</kbd> button to save the current graph as a SVG file.
 - Notes:
-    - Hovering over any circle of the graph displays a tooltip with basic additional information about its Unihan character: code point, age, ideograph status.
+    - Hovering over any circled Unihan character of the graph displays a tooltip with basic information: code point, age, ideograph status.
-    - The currently looked up Unihan character appears in a bolder circle, and it is possible to "navigate" to another variant by clicking on its circled node.
+    - The currently looked up Unihan character appears in a bolder circle; clicking on any other circled variant character lets you "navigate" through all the variants.
-    - In order to avoid visual clutter, any relation between two Unihan characters obtained from the Yasuoka variants is not displayed if another "standard" one already exists.
+    - In order to avoid visual clutter, any relation between two Unihan characters obtained from the Yasuoka variants is not displayed if another "standard" one with the same orientation already exists.

 <img src="screenshots/unihan-variants.png" width="1080px" alt="Unihan Variants screenshot">